-The Employer shall contribute an amount of forty-six cents (\$0.46) per hour for each hour earned by employees covered by this Agreement to the Joint Apprenticeship and Training Fund effective May 1st, 2016 for the duration of the term of this Agreement.
-Six representatives, three from the Union and three from the Employer shall administer the Fund.
+The Employer shall contribute an amount of fifty-one cents (\$0.51) per hour effective April 28, 2019 and fifty-six cents (\$0.56) effective May 3, 2020 for each hour earned by employees covered by this Agreement to the Joint Apprenticeship and Training Fund.
+Four representatives, two from the Union and two from the Employer shall administer the Fund.

-4.17 The Employer and the Union agree to maintain and perpetuate the apprenticeship plan by adhering to a mandatory apprentice ratio of 6 to 1(for every 6 journeypersons an apprentice will automatically be employed).
-For employers with less than 6 employees, where practical, an apprentice will be hired after 3 journeypersons.
+4.17 The Employer and the Union agree to maintain and perpetuate the apprenticeship plan by adhering to a mandatory apprentice ratio of 6 to 1 (for every 6 Journeypersons an Apprentice will automatically be employed).
+For employers with less than 6 employees, where practical, an Apprentice will be hired after 3 Journeypersons.

-\$1.00 per hour after taxes shall be deducted from the apprentices' wages (payable to the Apprenticeship Savings Plan) and remitted along with other fringe benefits.
-Monies will be issued to the apprentices upon commencement of scheduled schooling.
+One dollar (\$1.00) per hour after taxes shall be deducted from each Apprentices' wages and remitted to the Apprenticeship Savings Plan along with the other Employer Contributions.
+Funds held in the Apprenticeship Savings Plan will be issued to Apprentices only upon commencement of the Apprentices' scheduled apprenticeship class.